BladeZhenLei/Collatz-Conjecture/README.md

 <p/>

 <h3>Finiteness of Stopping Time</h3>
 In 1976 Riho Terras made an important advancement in this problem, stating that the fraction of numbers that do not have finite stopping time is approaching $0$ as $n\rightarrow{\infty}$.
-This is called the Terras Theorem, where it essentially shows almost all Collatz sequences are convergent.
+This is called the Terras Theorem, where it shows almost all Collatz sequences are convergent.
+This approach was further improved by Terence Tao in 2019.
 <p/>
+Basically, if one can find non-trivial cycle does not exist, then this would prove a weaker version of the Collatz Conjecture.
+Eliahou (1993) used a diffrent method based on Diophatine Approximation of $log(3)/log(2)$, where its expansion has Farey sequences satisfying a lower bound of 17087915 for a Collatz cycle to exist.

 <p/><html lang="en"><head><meta http-equiv="content-type" content="text/html; charset=utf-8"><script type="text/javascript" charset="utf-8" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML,https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script></head>